ichswarox/NotionNext/docusaurus/Resources/docs/3dapp/Blender/procedural-fungus-growth.md

 ---
-title: "Blender Procedural Fungus Generator Assets Presets - Procedural Fungus Growth V1.0"
+title: "Blender Procedural Fungus Generator Assets Presets - Procedural Fungus Growth"
 description: "A powerful procedural tool for quickly generating and animating fungus growth in Blender 3.5 and onward.
 Draw curves to designate a growth path and watch it engulf any object you put in its way."
 tags: [Blender, Blender Assets, Blender Presets, Procedural Fungus Growth, Fungus Animation]
 slug: /procedural-fungus-growth
----
+---s

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';